 Andrew Gradison

-Andrew Gradison is the Acting Assistant Secretary at the Administration for Children and Families (ACF) at the U.S. Department of Health and Human Services.
-As Acting Assistant Secretary, he runs an operating division with an annual budget of over $74 billion for federal welfare programs and human services.
+Andrew Gradison is the Principal Deputy Assistant Secretary at the Administration for Children and Families (ACF) at the U.S. Department of Health and Human Services.
 Focusing on making American children and families healthy again, Gradison manages senior executives at the agency, giving them direction on President Trump’s priorities and how to do a better job prioritizing efficiency, reducing waste and fraud, focusing on the needs of low-income families, and providing tools for communities to become stronger and self-sufficient.

 Gradison has spent his career fighting for healthy families and bolstering child safety and well-being across federal programs.
 His passion for improving the social safety net comes from ten years of legislative experience on Capitol Hill with a focus on human services policy.